advance100/doc_webpack/webpack-dev-server.md

 #### Hot Module Replacement with Inline mode on CLI

-There is nothing more needed. `--inline --hot` does all the relevant work automatically.
+Nothing more is needed. `--inline --hot` does all the relevant work automatically.
 The CLI of the webpack-dev-server automatically adds the special `webpack/hot/dev-server` entry point to your configuration.

 Just navigate to `http://<host>:<port>/<path>` and let the magic happen.